olcf/olcf-user-docs/systems/rhea_user_guide.rst

-``path``, ``ld_library_path``, and ``pkg_config_path``), lmod allows you to alter the software available in your shell environment without the risk of creating package and version combinations that cannot coexist in a single environment. lmod is a recursive environment module system, meaning it is aware of module compatibility and actively alters the environment to protect against conflicts. messages to stderr are issued upon lmod implicitly altering the environment. environment modules are structured hierarchically by compiler family such that packages built with a given compiler will only be accessible if the compiler family is first present in the environment.
+``path``, ``ld_library_path``, and ``pkg_config_path``), lmod allows you to alter the software available in your shell environment without the risk of creating package and version combinations that cannot coexist in a single environment.
+Lmod is a recursive environment module system, meaning it is aware of module compatibility and actively alters the environment to protect against conflicts.
+Messages to stderr are issued upon lmod implicitly altering the environment.
+Environment modules are structured hierarchically by compiler family such that packages built with a given compiler will only be accessible if the compiler family is first present in the environment.

-    **note:** lmod can interpret both lua modulefiles and legacy tcl modulefiles. however, long and logic-heavy tcl modulefiles may require porting to lua.
+    **note:** lmod can interpret both lua modulefiles and legacy tcl modulefiles.
+However, long and logic-heavy tcl modulefiles may require porting to lua.

-general usage
+General usage
 ^^^^^^^^^^^^^

-typical use of lmod is very similar to that of interacting with modulefiles on other olcf systems. the interface to lmod is provided by the ``module`` command:
+Typical use of lmod is very similar to that of interacting with modulefiles on other olcf systems.
+The interface to lmod is provided by the ``module`` command:

 +----------------------------------+-----------------------------------------------------------------------+